mfem/web/src/examples.md

 ## Lorentz Miniapp: Particle Trajectory Calculation
 <img class="floatright" src="../img/examples/lorentz.png">

-This miniapp reads VisItDataCollection objects produced by applications such as Volta and Tesla (described above) and computes particle trajectories subject to the electric and magnetic fields described therein.
+This miniapp reads VisIt data collection objects produced by applications such as Volta and Tesla (described above) and computes particle trajectories subject to the electric and magnetic fields described therein.

 This code uses the Boris algorithm to approximate the Lorentz force,